foreverluiscastro/warped-tour-bus-lot/README.md

 Since our deployed app will run on the same domain, this is a good way to simulate a similar environment in development.

-## Code Explanations
+## Code Explanations - Frontend

-There are a few areas of the code that differ from the typical Rails API setup that merit explanation.
+There are a few areas of the code that differ from the typical React App setup that merit explanation.

 ### Using Styled Components